 - Joe Allen, 326 W. 46th St., (212) 581-6464

-Bond 45 has moved from its location in the historic Bond Clothing Store at 154 W. 45th to another cavernous space around the corner, with the same mix of chops, pizzas and pastas and some new items, such as lobster burger.
-The massive antipasto bar also returns to the new space, which was designed in part by the scenic designer of Hamilton and the lighting designer of The Lion King.
+Bond 45 moved from its location in the historic Bond Clothing Store at 154 W. 45th to another cavernous space around the corner, with the same mix of chops, pizzas and pastas and some new items, such as lobster burger.

-Some say it is overpriced — the meat lasagna is $27 price tag — but it remains such a go-to for well-heeled theater diners that it made a cameo in the TV series “Smash.”
+Some say it is overpriced — the meat lasagna has a $27 price tag — but it remains such a go-to for well-heeled theater diners that it made a cameo appearance in the TV series “Smash.”